klm127/blender-motion-joystick/sphinx-documentation/source/intro.rst

 -------------------------

 #.
 Wire the joystick by following the Wiring guide.
 #.
-Install Blender on a Raspberry Pi by running `sudo apt-get Blender`
+Install Blender on a Raspberry Pi by running `sudo apt-get blender`
 #.
 Copy the folder `joystick_control` into the `blender/scripts/addons` directory.
 #.
 Copy `RPi.GPIO` and `smbus` from your home python directory to `blender/modules/lib`
 #.
 Open Blender 2.7.9